 This step is optional if you are not using a CMS.

-To ensure that your hosting offer is adapted to the needs of your CMS, you can find a comparison of our offers at the following link
+To ensure that your hosting offer is adapted to the needs of your CMS, you can find a comparison of our services on the product page.

-- Deactivation - deletion of unused plugins It might be a good idea to deactivate or even delete unused plugins to improve website performance.
+Deactivation of unused plugins: It might be a good idea to deactivate or even delete unused plugins to improve website performance.
 This will prevent useless elements from being downloaded.

-This step is optional if you are not using a Database.
-You can access your database using PHPMyAdmin, explanation how to use PHPMyAdmin would go beyond the scope of this guide, and won't be furtherly detailed.
-However lots of external guides exist on this matter.
+This step is optional if you are not using a database.
+You can access your database using PHPMyAdmin; instructions on how to use PHPMyAdmin would go beyond the scope of this guide, therefore it won't be furtherly detailed.
+However, lots of external guides exist on this matter.

-- How to access the database via phpMyAdmin ?
-To access your database via phpMyAdmin, here is the procedure to follow via the OVH Control Panel :
+How to access the database via phpMyAdmin: To access your database via phpMyAdmin, here is the procedure to follow via the OVHcloud Control Panel: